(1 AUG 2018)

 WREN ATK has a slightly faster steering response, probably due to the rake angle, and the full lockout switch is definitely nice for sprints and steep climbs.

 The complete lack of High Speed or Low Speed compression hurts this fork's performance potential.
-The designer of this fork was mentioning that if a 3rd internal air chamber was added, and a little bit of magic engineering performed, then H/L speed compression might be a real possibility.
+The designer of the FATLAB/WREN ATK fork was mentioning in a German MTB forum that if a 3rd internal air chamber was added, and a little bit of magic engineering performed, then H/L speed compression might be a real possibility in the modular Wren design.
 If so, that could really boost performance of this fork.

 The lack of an air pressure dial to show bottom and top air pressure is a bummer indeed, because you can never really accurately determine what the top and bottom air chambers are set to.
 Hence, it can be tough to repeat the same exact settings under certain situations.